dnnsoftware/Dnn.Platform/Website/DesktopModules/Admin/ModuleCreator/Templates/VB/DAL2/readme.txt

 templateController.vb
 uninstall.sql

-*NOTE: When you add this module template there will be a momentary delay while the DotNetNuke application restarts
+*NOTE: When you add this module template there will be a momentary delay while the DNN application restarts

 (Include any special instructions for this Module Template in this area)